-The NASUWT has been involved in the process of negotiating a trade union recognition agreement with the Swale Academies Trust.
+The NASUWT will be submitting a pay claim for 2019-20 on behalf of members in The Brooke Weston Trust.
 If you would like us to raise any collective issues before our next meeting, please contact us on advice@mail.nasuwt.org.uk.